Arab–Israeli alliance: Saudi rapprochement with Iran and Gaza war (2023)

 On 10 March 2023, Iran and Saudi Arabia announced the resumption of relations, following a deal brokered by China.
 Under the agreement both countries agreed to respect the other's sovereignty and not interfere in the internal affairs of the other.
 This triggered a chain reaction in which several Arab nations that had previously established diplomatic ties with Israel began to work towards establishing diplomatic relations with Iran, such as Bahrain and Sudan.

 After the Gaza war began in October 2023, Saudi Arabia decided to halt normalization talks with Israel.
 In January 2024, Prince Khalid bin Bandar Al Saud, the Saudi ambassador to the United Kingdom, said in a BBC interview that Saudi Arabia was still interested in peace and normalized relations with Israel following the war, on the condition of the creation of a Palestinian state.

 Military reapproachment

-In June 2024, IDF Chief Herzi Halevi as well as CENTCOM chief and generals from Bahrain, Egypt the UAE, Jordan and Saudi Arabia met in secret in Bahrain in order to discuss regional security cooperation according to Axios.
+In June 2024, IDF Chief Herzi Halevi as well as CENTCOM chief and generals from Bahrain, Egypt the UAE, Jordan and Saudi Arabia met in secret in Bahrain in order to discuss regional security cooperation, according to Axios's Israeli journalist Barak Ravid.